Skip navigation

 Nelly Korda spoke with Golf Channel's Amy Rogers about her second 65 in a row at The Chevron Championship and broke down her Friday round.

-Nelly Korda took advantage of her length and her accuracy in taking an seven-shot lead Friday at The Chevron Championship.
+Nelly Korda took advantage of her length and her accuracy in taking an six-shot lead Friday at The Chevron Championship.

 Korda, who said after an opening 65 that she loved long and difficult setups, emphasized that with a another 65 in the second round.
-Korda was at 14 under par when she signed her scorecard, with the afternoon wave teeing off at Memorial Park Golf Course in Houston, Texas.
+She finished 36 holes at 14 under par, a half-dozen clear of Patty Tavatanakit, who shot 69 in the afternoon wave at Memorial Park Golf Course in Houston, Texas.

 Korda, the 2024 Chevron champ quickly extended an overnight, two-shot lead with birdies on the par-5 first and par-5 third holes.
 Memorial Park has five par 5s and five par 3s for this championship.
 Korda birdied four of the longer holes in Round 1 and three of them on Friday.